Master of Science in Epidemiology

 - Written motivation by the applicant detailing motivation for applying for the course and how the program fits with their overall career goals.
 Motivation template: MSc Motivation

-- Comprehensive Curriculum vitae including a description of relevant research and work experience
+- Comprehensive curriculum vitae including a description of relevant research and work experience

 - Two confidential referee reports.
-Referee Report: Referee Report MSc
+Referee Report: Referee Report

-- Certified copies of prior qualification(s).
+- Certified copies of academic transcripts and certificates.

-- English competency certificate or evidence of prior undergraduate training in English.
+- English competency certificate OR evidence of prior undergraduate training in English.

 Closing date for applications is 31 July of the year prior to that for which admission is sought.